Bill brings the story of Hawaii alive in his history talks

 When I land in Honolulu, my next memoir begins: Hawai'i in War and Peace.
 My high school years in Honolulu during World War Two challenged me.
 The military regimen at Kamehameha Schools for children of Hawaiian ancestry was stressful.
 The city full of thousands of GIs and sailors was tense as they didn't like locals.
 It was a complete contrast to my life on Kaua'i.
 We could not use the beach and were unwelcome in Waikiki.
 I learned about the Honolulu Harlot, politics, racism, and how to maneuver in a complicated world.
 A family driving trip around the continental U.S.in 1948 caused me to wonder where I belonged when I witnessed anti-Semitism and the segregated South.
 But there were also wonderful moments diving in the ocean which convinced me I should stay home and become a fisherman.
 My parents had other ideas and I headed to Stanford University in 1949.

-My first novel, Cult of Ku, features gruesome murders of the political elite in Honolulu in 1920.
+My first novel, Cult of Ku, a Grant Kingsley novel features gruesome murders of the political elite in Honolulu in 1920.
 The hero, Grant, is accused of murdering his grandmother after she threatens to disinherit him.
 Released from jail he knows he must find the real killer or face trial for several murders of the powerful Caucasian elite.
 The history of anti-unionism of the plantations, the multi-cultural society, and ancient Native Hawaiian rituals and marial arts plus the advancing winds of war carry the reader into a complex world.
 A dramatic ocean-side fight at an ancient temple reveals the murderer and the motive.

 Oh, and I also give talks where I chant an oli (Hawaiian chant I composed), show a slide show, and get the audience to sing a little.
 Lots of fun.